xiaoyang-sde/rust-kernel-riscv/README.md

 ### Executor

 The kernel executor handles the management and execution of tasks, which can be either user threads or kernel threads.
-In the current implementation, the `TaskQueue` is a wrapper around the `VecDeque<Runnable>` type, which store and execute tasks in a FIFO order.
+As of the current implementation, the `TaskQueue` is a wrapper around the `VecDeque<Runnable>` type, which store and execute tasks in a FIFO order.
 The `run_until_complete` function blocks the calling thread and runs all the tasks in the `TaskQueue`.

 ```rs
 lazy_static! {